pharo-open-documentation/pharo-wiki/General/GithubActions.md

       - 'master'
 ```

-This is used to define when the workflow should enter in action.
+This is used to define when the workflow should enter into action.
 In our case, we want it when we `push` on `master` branch.

 Then we have: